loomhigh/loomhigh.github.io/content/writings/Shadow_On_The_Hill.md

 ---
-title: 'Transcript: Shadow On The Hill'
+title: Transcript: Shadow On The Hill
-tags: [transcript]

 ---
 Transcript of the book "Shadow On The Hill" Transcription needs to be checked over.